pasqualedazzeo/auralytics/CONTRIBUTING.md

-# Contributing to Transcription App
+# Contributing to Auralytics

-Thank you for your interest in contributing to the Transcription App!
+Thank you for your interest in contributing to the Auralytics!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents